What are the basic criteria for admission to the PhD program?

 Are there formal materials for referees to fill out?

-Is it necessary when applying to indicate a research emphasis?
+Is it necessary when applying to indicate a Major Area of Study?

 Yes.
-Applicants are required to identify the research emphasis for which they are applying.
-There are four:
+Applicants are required to identify the Major Area of Study for which they are applying.
+There are five Major Areas of Study and one Focus Area:

 Is it necessary when applying to indicate my choice of a research supervisor?

 Yes.
-We are a mentor-based program, and therefore your application will be reviewed by the primary mentors of our research labs.
+We are a mentor-based program, and therefore your application will be reviewed in consideration of the research of the our primary mentors that are recruiting students for their research labs.
 As such, you must identify at least one mentor that has research interests similar to your interests and experiences.
-The application provides an opportunity for you to state your preferences and demonstrate how well you “fit” with the interests of our primary mentors.
-Please make certain that the primary mentor you select fits with the research emphasis that you indicated.
+The application provides an opportunity for you to state your preferences and demonstrate how well your interests and experiences align with the interests of our primary mentors.
+Please make certain that the primary mentor you select fits with the Major Area of Study that you indicated.

 How many students are accepted into your program each year?